 The sprint retrospective is the metric by which we gauge the team’s ability to become more efficient.
 They do this by analyzing past springs and determining which changes will make the process more effective.
 They can do this by looking closely at the project backlog before and after the sprint.

 Control charts help us understand the time the team requires to complete new features or items in the backlog.
 Teams aim for consistent progress with quick, predictable results.
 Teams should not use control charts to micro-focus.
 Rather, they should use the charts to spot larger trends.
 Development teams need to pay special attention to increases in cycle time.
 Teams should also note when cycle time appears erratic.
 Either one could signal bottlenecks or bugs in the development project.

 So how can you scrum metrics to optimize delivery?

 Scrum metrics help teams deliver optimal results by giving the team precise tools to measure success.
-Metrics allow development teams to analyse what works and doesn’t work in each sprint.
+Metrics allow development teams to analyze what works and doesn’t work in each sprint.
 This information helps them plan future sprints, making the process more streamlined and transparent.

 Agile development methodology sets out the framework.
 Scrum metrics provide specific feedback and quantify what the team does well and what they need to improve upon.
 Using metrics allows the team to collect data and measure the progress of each sprint in precise terms.

 Using Time to market, ROI, and customer satisfaction metrics teams measure their effectiveness.
 By using such metrics as velocity and spring burndown, they measure the deliverables the sprint produces.
-Through use of retrospective process improvement and control charts, they track team productivity.
+Through the use of retrospective process improvement and control charts, they track team productivity.

-At Blocshop, we use scrum metric to deliver software projects on time and under budget.
+At Blocshop, we use scrum metrics to deliver software projects on time and under budget.
 We believe agile and scrum give us the best tools to plan and measure success for our clients.
 If you’d like to learn more about how we can use the power of scrum metrics to help you in your software development project, please get in touch!